inee-ader/front-PetBattle/README.md

 # front-PetBattle
-Phase 4 project with Michael and Kevin
+Phase 4 project with Michael and Kevin G and Inee